OrianaVenture/VentureValheim/NorsePersonalityConstructionSystem/README.md

 If you desire that some keys are allowed to be Global you can use the advanced configurations for the progression mod to allow for these keys to be added to the global list.
 This is useful for quests that you only want one player to be able to complete, or if you only want to require one player to perform an action to unlock a certain quest line for the entire server.

+Note: When Valheim is fully released WAP will go through some major changes that may change how these mods interact with each other.

 ## Getting Started

 Currently there are three ways to spawn NPCs: Using **RightCtrl + E** on either a Bed or Chair, the ``npcs_spawnrandom`` console command, or from a configuration with the command ``npcs_spawnsaved``.
 Random NPCs will all be of the default NPC type none and will have random styles.
 They have no functionality other than adding clutter and life to the world.
 To customize NPCs and give them functions you need to first define them using the YAML file.
 The next section explains this process.